Defining Heroin Addiction

 What is heroin addiction?

-What are the barriers to getting help for heroin addiction?
+What are the barriers to treatment in immigrant communities?

-What are the benefits of treatment for heroin addiction?
+What are some of the benefits of treatment and recovery?

-How can the narrative around heroin addiction be shifted?
+How can the stigma around addiction be overcome?